satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

      - 4: Poor (2mbit, 150ms delay, 3% loss)
      - 5: Very Poor (1mbit, 300ms delay, 5% loss)
    - The script will apply the selected network conditions
+   - You can also select option 5 to apply ultra-low-latency conditions for the best possible streaming experience

 4. **Start the Sender**
    - In a new terminal on the sender computer, run: